edelprior/pokedex/report/README.md

 # Application Description

-The React application is composed of an _App.js_, _Index.js_ and _components_ folder.
+The React application is composed of an _App.js_, _Index.js_ and a _components_ folder.

 The components folder contains subfolders for each page’s components e.g `<PokemonList/>` and `<MoveList/>` and a collection of input components for universal use e.g `<Search/>` bar and `<Dropdown/>` select components.

-App.js is where the page components are compiled for use and rendered based on conditions and using [react-router](https://reacttraining.com/react-router/core/guides/philosophy).
+App.js is where the page components are imported for use and rendered based on conditions and using [react-router](https://reacttraining.com/react-router/core/guides/philosophy).

 Index.js imports App.js and appends the full application to the dom.